AMRI-Lab/INR-QSM/README.md

 This repo contains Matlab codes for generating input data and python codes for INR-QSM.

 ## Brief introduction
-A subject-specific unsupervised deep learning approach for QSM (quantitative susceptibility mapping) reconstruction using implicit neural representation.
+A subject-specific unsupervised deep learning approach for QSM (quantitative susceptibility mapping) reconstruction using implicit neural representation (INR).

 ## Feature
 *  A new signal representation scheme for QSM recon which maps the susceptbility value as an implicit function of coordinates